Start9Labs/nostr-rs-relay-startos/assets/instructions.md

 ### Running a public relay

-In contrast to a personal relay, a public relay does not include a whitelist, so it allows any pubkey to post.
+In contrast to a private relay, a public relay does not include a whitelist, so it allows any pubkey to post.
 It is not recommended to run a public relay unless you understand the risks and configure it with the proper protections.
 The main risk you need to avoid is malicious clients spamming your relay and causing your